Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 Harassment and Discrimination Contact Officer

-A University Employee who has volunteered to provide an initial point of contact for Employees and Students who have inquiries about any form of Workplace Harassment and Bullying, Discrimination or Harassment.
+A University Employee who has volunteered to provide an initial point of contact for Employees and Students who have inquiries about any form of Workplace Bullying and Harassment, Discrimination or Harassment.
 The Harassment and Discrimination Contact Officers are appointed by the Vice-Chancellor for a term of three years.
 The Harassment and Discrimination Contact Officer provides information and support (not counselling) about the resolution options available to Employees and Students.

 Any person responsible for leading the activities of others.
 In the context of this policy and procedure, a Manager includes: